-If you did, you may not even be aware of the damage the industry causes, and so you never gave a second thought to the places where you buy your clothes.
+If you did, you may not even be aware of the damage the industry causes, and so you never give a second thought to the places where you buy your clothes.

 We get it, but we want to change your mindset with this article.
 Keep reading and find out why you should make the switch from fast to slow fashion.